eduvo/eduvo.github.io/_posts/2014-06/2014-06-11-bundle-open.md

 category: ilake
 date: 2014-06-11 12:12
 ---
-Here are a couple of bundle commands I ues very often:
+Here are a couple of bundle commands I use very often:

 ### bundle show